 Diversity in the Hiring Process Leads to a More Inclusive Environment at Your Fitness Business

-When you're looking to grow the team at your fitness studio, a focus on equity, diversity, and inclusivity (EDI) provides a range of benefits, including increased innovation and creativity, higher employee engagement, and a stronger community—not only for employees, but for your community of clients, too.
+When you're looking to grow the team at your fitness studio, a focus on diversity, equity, inclusion, and belonging (DEIB) provides a range of benefits, including increased innovation and creativity, higher employee engagement, and a stronger community—not only for employees, but for your community of clients, too.

-By making EDI a focal point of your recruitment and hiring strategies, you can foster an inclusive environment while attracting a pool of talented candidates.
+By making DEIB a focal point of your recruitment and hiring strategies, you can foster an inclusive environment while attracting a pool of talented candidates.

 To start, you'll need to make a company-wide commitment to inclusivity.
 Establish Employee Resource Groups (ERGs) to support networking for those with similar backgrounds or interests—and consider adding them to the interview process.
 You'll want to bring attention to potential instances of unconscious bias with diversity training, too.